-The caracal is the largest of the African’s small cat species.
+The caracal is the largest of Africa’s small cat species.
 Its name translates to secretive cat in Swahili and red cat in the Afrikaans language.
-It is usually found in areas such as dry woodlands, semi-deserts, and savannahs of Sub- Saharan Africa.
+It is usually found in areas such as dry woodlands, semi-deserts, and savannahs in Sub- Saharan Africa.
 They are also found across the Middle East and the Indian subcontinent.

-The caracal is frequently considered to be regal due to its long black ear tufts which are the most prominent feature.
-It is also one of the few cats which does not have any strips or spots on its coat.
+The caracal is frequently considered to be regal due to its long black ear tufts, which are its most prominent feature.
+It is also one of the few cats that does not have any strips or spots on its coat.
 Instead, this cat has a tawny red coat that is thick yet short.
-The color of the coat also varies from pale reddish, yellowish-brown to brick red and even sand-colored.
+The colour of the coat also varies from pale reddish to yellowish-brown, brick red, and even sand-colored.

-The caracal has a robust built and weighs between 11 to 20 kgs.
-They also are one of the most powerful small cat species as they can swim, climb trees and jump at least 3m high to grab prey mid-flight.
-They prey on rodents, birds and even small antelopes.
-Caracals are challenging to spot mostly because they are nocturnal and only remain active in the night.
+The caracal has a robust build and weighs between 11 and 20 kg.
+They are also one of the most powerful small cat species, as they can swim, climb trees, and jump at least 3 metres high to grab prey mid-flight.
+They prey on rodents, birds, and even small antelopes.
+Caracals are challenging to spot, mostly because they are nocturnal and only remain active at night.

 African Serval Cat

 The serval is a graceful and slender small cat species, called the bush cat in Africa.
 The serval is the same size as a caracal.
-This cat prefers habitats near water like the riverine ecosystems, riparian, long grass savannahs, and open grasslands of North Africa.
-They are also situated in certain regions of Morocco.
+This cat prefers habitats near water, like the riverine ecosystems, riparian areas, long grass savannahs, and open grasslands of North Africa.
+They are also located in certain regions of Morocco.

-Thanks to their spots, the serval cat bears a passing resemblance to a cheetah and is often mistaken as one.
-Although they do look like cheetahs, the serval is far smaller, weighing at mere 18 kgs.
-Aside from having a combination of stripes and spots on their coat, the serval also has large rounded ears which help them listen to the smallest rustle in the long grass.
+Thanks to their spots, the serval cat bears a passing resemblance to a cheetah and is often mistaken for one.
+Although they do look like cheetahs, the serval is far smaller, weighing a mere 18 kg.
+Aside from having a combination of stripes and spots on their coat, the serval also has large, rounded ears, which help them listen to the smallest rustle in the long grass.
 They also have a short tail and the longest leg-to-body ratio.

 The serval uses its exceptional hearing to hunt for prey such as rodents.
-It detects the sound of the rodents or other prey and remains motionless before pouncing on them from heights of over 2m.
+It detects the sound of rodents or other prey and remains motionless before pouncing on them from heights of over 2 metres.
 As a serval is active during the day as well as the night, spotting them becomes relatively easier.

 African Wild Cat

 If you spot an African wild cat in its natural environment, consider yourself lucky!
-The reason why it is difficult to see this small cat is because they look exactly like their cousins-the domestic cat.
+The reason why it is difficult to see these small cats is that they look exactly like their domestic cousins.
 Since the African wild cat is also the ancestor of the domestic cat, it is often overlooked.
-Sometimes referred to as desert cats, these small cats are widespread in Africa excluding the rainforest and Sahara.
+Sometimes referred to as desert cats, these small cats are widespread in Africa, excluding the rainforest and Sahara.
 It is also found in the regions of the Middle East.

-Although this species of small cat is endemic in Africa, one of the biggest threats they face is interbreeding which impacts their genetic integrity.
-So, it has become rare to come across a pure breed African wildcat today.
+Although this species of small cat is endemic in Africa, one of the biggest threats they face is interbreeding, which impacts their genetic integrity.
+So, it has become rare to come across a pure-bred African wildcat today.

 African Golden Cat